wtk34500000/oo-betterlyft/README.md

   - Returns the Passenger object for that ride
 - `Ride#driver`
   - Returns the Driver object for that ride
+- `Ride#distance`
+  - Returns the distance of the ride
 - `Ride.average_distance`
   - Returns the average distance across ALL rides

 #### Driver
 A Driver should be initialized with a name as a string.
 - `Driver#passengers`
-  - Returns an array of all Passengers a driver has had
+  - Returns an array of all Passenger's names a driver has driven
 - `Driver#rides`
   - Returns an array of all Rides a driver has made
+- `Driver#name`
+  - Returns the driver's name
 - `Driver.all`
   - Returns an array of all Drivers
 - `Driver.mileage_cap(distance)`